matheusrosendo/flashloanExecutor/README.md

 > in order to test the interaction with the deployed smart contract, the following steps will guide you to send to it a few cents of USDC and withdraw it later
 * Send a few MATIC to your address to pay for fees (1 MATIC is enough)
 * In order to test the contract send a few USDC to your address (1 USDC is enough)
-* Deploy contract: `truffle migrate --reset --network PolygonMainnet1` (it may take some time, 5 minutes or more)
+* Deploy contract: `truffle migrate --reset --network ExamplePolygonMainnet` (it may take some time, 5 minutes or more)
 * Copy the deployd contract address and paste it in the .env file (POLYGON_FLASHLOANER_ADDRESS).
 You can also check it out on https://polygonscan.com
-* Send 50 cents to contract executing mode 7: `node .\Flashloaner.js 7 PolygonMainnet1`
+* Send 50 cents to contract executing mode 7: `node .\Flashloaner.js 7 ExamplePolygonMainnet`
 * Verify if transaction happened successfully and check your account and contract balances on https://polygonscan.com
-* Withdraw sent amount in USDC executing mode 8: `node .\Flashloaner.js 8 PolygonMainnet1`
+* Withdraw sent amount in USDC executing mode 8: `node .\Flashloaner.js 8 ExamplePolygonMainnet`
 * Check it out the balances again.
 If the amount is back in your account with no failed transactions, flashloaner is set and should be ready to execute any routes with an amount out superior to the amount in
-* You can try to execute the example file straight on mode 5 by the following command: `node .\Flashloaner.js 5 PolygonMainnet1 PolygonMainnet1\FlashloanInput`
+* You can try to execute the example file straight on mode 5 by the following command: `node .\Flashloaner.js 5 ExamplePolygonMainnet ExamplePolygonMainnet\FlashloanInput`
 > warning: since it will only execute profitable routes, the expected result will be a message like this: *FLASHLOAN ABORTED: verified amount out TOKEN inferior to initial amount*
 * Now you can start the chalenging part: building a bot to find those profitable precious routes in real time and write a json with the input flashloan data to be executed by Mode 5 :+1: